Obtaining Probate in the Isle of Man

 Dealing with a deceased person’s estate

 This information is produced to give general guidance only and should not be treated as a complete and authoritative statement of the law.
-The information deals only with applications to the Isle of Man Courts.
-Please note that staff members are prohibited from giving legal advice or offering opinions and therefore if you are in any doubt about your rights, or of the procedures to follow in relation to obtaining probate or administration of a deceased person’s estate, you should seek legal advice.
+The information deals only with applications to the Isle of Man Court.
+Please note that staff members are prohibited from giving legal advice or offering opinions and therefore if you are in any doubt about your rights, or of the procedures to follow in relation to obtaining Probate or Administration of a deceased person’s estate, you should seek legal advice.

 What is a Grant of Representation?

 When a person dies, somebody has to deal with their estate (money, property and possessions left) by collecting in all the money, paying any debts and distributing what is left to those people entitled to it.

 Probate (from a Latin word, meaning 'proof') is the Court's authority, given to a person or persons to administer a deceased person's estate and the document issued by the Court is called a Grant of Representation.
 This document is usually required by the asset holders (such as banks, building societies, life insurance companies, pension providers & stockbrokers etc.) as proof to show the correct person or persons have the Court's authority to administer a deceased person's estate.

 Probate – issued to the executor(s) named in the Will

 Letters of Administration with Will Annexed – issued to someone other than an executor when the deceased left a Will e.g. a Lawful Attorney, Residuary Beneficiary or Beneficiary or Person entrusted in the country of domicile of the deceased

 Letters of Administration – issued when the deceased did not leave a Will (this is called “dying intestate”) - to one or more (up to a maximum of four) of the person(s) entitled to the estate in accordance with the law of the place where the deceased died domiciled